Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Introduction

 There exist some attempts to train an open-vocabulary detector by leveraging the zero-shot classification ability of a pre-trained VLM.
 The work~\cite{gao2021towards} proposes a basic self-training pipeline, which utilizes the activation map of the noun tokens in the caption from the pre-trained VLM and generates the pseudo bounding-box label.
 However, existing OVD methods just take advantage of the global text-image alignment ability of VLMs, thus failing to capture dense text-pixel alignment and severely hindering the self-training performance of OVD tasks.
 Directly using them by activation map cannot fully adapt to downstream detection tasks, which require better dense representations.
 For example, as shown in the upper part of Fig.~\ref{fig:dense_align}, directly utilizing the pre-trained VLM can only obtain a low-quality and incomplete dense score map for the dog in the input image, which is harmful for the next pseudo labeling stage.
 Recent works~\cite{zhou2022detecting,feng2022promptdet} attempt to build generic object detection frameworks by scaling to larger label spaces, while they are costly required to acquire large-scale annotations from bigger datasets.

-To achieve fine-grained alignment over dense pixels and avoid extra data cost, we propose \textbf{P$^3$OVD}, a \textbf{P}retrain-ada\textbf{P}t-\textbf{P}seudo labeling paradigm for \textbf{O}pen-\textbf{V}ocabulary \textbf{D}etection~(\textbf{P$^3$OVD}), to improve the robustness and generalization capability.
+To achieve fine-grained alignment over dense pixels and avoid extra data cost, we propose \textbf{VTP-OVD}, a \textbf{V}isual-\textbf{T}ext \textbf{P}rompt-driven self-training paradigm for \textbf{O}pen-\textbf{V}ocabulary \textbf{D}etection~(\textbf{VTP-OVD}), to improve the robustness and generalization capability.
 Inspired by the recent advance in learning-based prompting methods~\cite{liu2021pre,zhou2021learning} from Natural Language Processing (NLP) community, we design a novel prompt-driven self-training framework (Fig.\ref{fig:intro_figure}) for better adaption of the pre-trained VLM to new detection tasks.
-In detail, P$^3$OVD designs a fine-grained visual-text prompt adapting stage to obtain more powerful dense alignments for better pseudo label generation by introducing an additional dense prediction task.
+In detail, VTP-OVD designs a fine-grained visual-text prompt adapting stage to obtain more powerful dense alignments for better pseudo label generation by introducing an additional dense prediction task.
 Specifically in adapting stage, to reduce the domain gap of upstream and downstream tasks and obtain the semantic-aware visual embedding, we introduce the visual and text prompt modules into the learnable image encoder and text encoder of the original VLM respectively.
 The text prompts provide dense alignment task cues to enhance category embedding, and the visual prompt module aligns enhanced categories information to each pixel.

 Furthermore, with the prompt-enhanced VLM after adapting stage, a better pseudo label generation strategy is proposed for novel classes by leveraging the non-base categories' names as the label input and aligning each connect region of score map for each category.
-As far as we know, our P$^3$OVD is the first work to employ a learnable prompt-driven adapting stage in OVD task to capture fine-grained pixel-wise alignment and therefore to generate better pseudo labels.
+As far as we know, our VTP-OVD is the first work to employ a learnable prompt-driven adapting stage in OVD task to capture fine-grained pixel-wise alignment and therefore to generate better pseudo labels.